-Four State Fair Entries total from 50268, 50269, 50270, 50271, 50272; and one entry from 50274.
+Three State Fair Entries total from 50268, 50269, 50270, 50271, 50272; and 1 entry from 50274.

-Check-in-Wednesday, 8 a.m.
-Judging-Thursday, 1 p.m.
+Project Check-in - Tuesday, 5-8 p.m.
+Judging - Thursday, 1 p.m.
 Humiston Building

 ALL photos in exhibits must have been taken by the exhibitor.
 Photo/Model releases from individuals pictured in the exhibitor's photographs are required unless the photograph is of a group in a public place where identification would not be an issue.
 The release can be obtained at: https://4h.extension.illinois.edu/members/projects/photography.
 Photos may be taken with a camera, an electronic tablet (i.e. iPad), or a cell phone.